Best Golf Balls for High Handicappers (Stop Losing $5 Per Shot)

 - Compression optimization: Your swing isn’t that consistent

-- Cost per ball (including buying in bulk)
+- cost per ball

 Best Overall: Kirkland Signature (Costco)